mjhm/chai-match-pattern/README.md

     }
 ```

-`_.size` is an important transform function which can be used to match the size of an array.
+`_.size` is an simple transform function which can be used to match the size of an array.
+(Alhough the `_.isSize` matching function is even more convenient.)

 ```
     {